 - No fishing or hunting, trapping or collecting.

-- Horseback riding, camping, fires (other than authorized prescribed fires), firearms, rock climbing, spelunking and feeding animals are prohibited.
+- No horseback riding, camping, fires, firearms, rock climbing, spelunking and feeding animals.

 Lots of hiking trails are available.

 The Preserve is open from dawn until dusk.

 From Eastern NJ/NYC: Take Route 80 West; Exit at exit 53 onto Route 23 north.
 Proceed on Route 23 North 1 mile to Alps Rd.
 Turn right and go 2 miles to traffic light at the intersection of Alps and Ratzer Rds.
 Turn right on Ratzer Rd.
 Proceed 1 mile and turn left onto Valley Rd.
 Continue 2/3 miles and turn right onto Hamburg Tpk.
 Proceed 1 mile and turn left onto College Rd. (same turn as for Wayne General Hospital).
 Proceed uphill for 1 mile with the William Paterson University campus on your right.
 At the top of the hill, turn right into parking lot #6 (at the recreation center).
 Use the top tier of the parking lot.
 The trailhead sign is across College Road opposite the parking lot entrance.